 We are pleased to present this unique opportunity to buy two Belize Chapter 250 limited liability companies, including the most extensive landholding that has been on the market for many years.
 They present nearly unlimited potential for agricultural, tourism and high-end residential development and combinations thereof.
 A creative and aggressive owner/developer is sought to develop these properties into 21st century Belizean landmarks.
-The two properties will only be sold together; the asking price is US$15.0 million.
+While the owners would prefer to sell the two properties together, formal offers for either of them will be considered.
+The asking price for the two is US$15.0 million; for Citrus & Cattle Ltd. US$10.0 million; for Fruit Processors Ltd. US$5.0 million.

 Citrus & Cattle Ltd., located a mile west of the Southern Highway near Mile 8 south of Silk Grass Village, encompasses approximately 21,933 acres, including three British colonial Mahogany Works land grants from 1839 and six miles of frontage on the scenic Sittee River.
 The Citrus & Cattle Ltd. company may be purchased or only the titles to the several blocks of land.